 In Tunisia, the Group has supported this ambition by opening up a new training centre – the Orange Developer Center – that teaches IT and developer skills to young people aged between 7 and 35 free of charge.
 This centre has encouraged 10,000 people to become developers, all in a single country!

 Digital technology can be an amazing tool for accessing information and knowledge.
 However, there are obvious risks, and teens are particularly exposed.
 That’s why digital players such as Orange have a duty to support them, as well as their parents, in regulating their use and protecting their privacy.

 Firstly, with appropriate tech solutions: parental controls, access profiles for each connected device, special tariff plans that are adapted to children etc.

 Secondly, by increasing awareness.
 The “Bien vivre le digital” website offers advice and guidance to help people learn about going online safely, as well as a space dedicated to help parents of teenagers.
 From moderating smartphone use to setting up parameters around social networks, it helps families establish good digital practices.
-To encourage family discussion, Orange also offers families a game called REZO, which was created in partnership with Okapi.
-It invites people to learn about social media in a fun and educational way and offers tips on how to make the most of it while minimising risks.

 The Orange Foundation is committed to making digital technology a driver for professional and personal development for young people with no qualifications, unemployed women and people with autism.
 Here are just some of the highlights from Orange Foundation’s projects.